YashMarmat/Dictionaries-in-python/README.md

 the keys in dictionary are basically srtings or numbers. the following dictionary is empty because there is no key value.

+# note: Dictioanry doesn't care about the order reperesenting output

 d ={} # this is an empty dictionary

 # Dictionary